andyfitzsuse/osam/README.md

 ![logo](https://raw.githubusercontent.com/andyfitz/osam/gh-pages/img/graphic.png)

- *ȯsäm*  /ˈɔːsəm/ *awesome*  https://osam.app is a tiny app that will soon be handy for managing, searching, re-styling, and downloading SVG assets.
+ *ȯsäm*  /ˈɔːsəm/ *awesome*  https://osam.app is a tiny app that will soon be handy for managing, searching, re-styling, and then downloading graphics.
+Delivering exactly what you were searching for, how you want it, when you need it.

   ![example image](https://raw.githubusercontent.com/andyfitz/osam/gh-pages/img/manipulation.gif)